bharaniuk/bharaniuk.github.io/index.md

 title: Hi, I'm Bharani!
 subtitle: Graduate Student | Carnegie Mellon University
 ---
-I am a graduate student in the !
-[Master of Computational Data Science (MCDS)] (https://mcds.cs.cmu.edu/) program at the Language Technologies Institute, School of Computer Science, Carnegie Mellon University.
+I am a graduate student in the [Master of Computational Data Science] (https://mcds.cs.cmu.edu/) program at the Language Technologies Institute, School of Computer Science, Carnegie Mellon University.
 I am currently working as a Data Science Intern at Cognistx, Pittsburgh on their SQUARE product.
 Prior to joining CMU, I completed my under-graduation from PES University, India.